 Aizu Sazaedo 会津さざえ堂（円通三匝堂）

-A unique temple with a double spiral staircase and no floors
+A unique temple with a double spiral staircase

 Appearances can be deceiving.
 From the outside, this pagoda-like temple seems much like any other.
 But when you enter, you will discover the unique feature of Aizu Sazaedo, where two sets of stairways spiral like the shell of a sea snail, hence its name, Sazaedo or Sea Snail Temple.

 Aizu Sazaedo was constructed in 1796

 There were 33 images of Kannon housed here